LANDIS-II-Foundation/Extension-Base-Fire/README_BaseFire3.0.txt

 and 'the model' (LANDIS-II);

-	2) The basic process for modifying and subsequently compiling the source code (written in C#) into a new, Extension-Base-Fire.dll library.
+	2) The basic process for modifying and subsequently compiling the source code (written in C#) into a new, <name-of-your-extension-of-interest>.dll library.

-	3) The basic process for testing a new Extension-Base-Fire.dll library.
+	3) The basic process for testing a new, <name-of-your-extension-of-interest>.dll library.

 ##########################